Jerzy Czeszejko-Sochacki

 Jerzy Czeszejko-Sochacki ([ˈjɛʐɨ t͡ʂɛˈʂɛjkɔ sɔˈxat͡skʲi]; 29 November 1892, in Nizhyn – 4 September 1933, in Moscow) was a Polish socialist, later communist politician, publicist and an early victim of Stalinist repression.

 He joined the Polish Socialist Party in 1914, and the Communist Party of Poland (KPP) in 1921.
-From 1921-33 he was a member and alternate member of the KPP Central Committee, and from 1929-33 sat on its politburo.
+From 1921 to 1933 he was a member and alternate member of the KPP Central Committee, and from 1929 to 1933 sat on its politburo.
 A member of the Polish Parliament (Sejm).
 KPP representative to the Communist International executive from 1930 and a deputy member of its Presidium from 1931.
 He was arrested in Moscow on 15 August 1933.
 He committed suicide on 4 September 1933, according to one version by jumping from a bridge over the prison courtyard, and according to another by jumping from the window of the room where he was being interrogated and tortured.
 He left a note, written in his own blood, proclaiming his innocence and undying loyalty to the communist party.